materialsproject/public-docs/community/getting-involved/contributor-guide.md

 ## The Materials Project Software Ecosystem

-MP consists of several interconnected parts, each serving a specific purpose that together enable high-throughput computations.&#x20;
+MP consists of several interconnected parts, each serving a specific purpose that together enable high-throughput computations.

 ### Official Materials Project Codes